Usable-Security-and-Privacy-Lab/ssa-daemon/docs/developer-documentation/openssl.md

 #### Creating a File Descriptor
 * This isn’t specific to OpenSSL, but I thought it would be useful to add just for the sake of not having to look it up in case you forget the c socket method.

 * In simpler days, creating a file descriptor to a socket was done only using `int socket(int domain, int type, int protocol)`.
-Now, however, we need to do more than this (partially because there are both IPv4 and IPv6 internet addresses, among other things).
+Now, however, we need to do more than his (partially because there are both IPv4 and IPv6 internet addresses, among other things).

 * To get a linked list of potential domains, types and protocols, use `int getaddrinfo(char *host, char *service, struct addrinfo *hints, struct addrinfo **result)`.
 With the proper inputs, result will yield a list of structs with all the info needed to both create a socket (by using `socket()`) and connect to it (by using `connect()`).

 * Error Checking: `socket()` will return -1 and set errno in the event of an error.
 On the other hand, `getaddrinfo()` will return 0 on success and a non-zero error code on failure.

 #### Temporarily Disable Nagle's Algorithm (Optional)
-* Nagle’s Algorithm is implemented by default in TCP connections; in an oversimplified way, it makes packets more efficient by holding off on sending them until they are full.
+* Nagle’s Algorithm is implemented by default in TCP connections.
+A simplified way to describe it is that it makes packets more efficient by holding off on sending them until they are full of data.
 However, due to the fact that TLS 1.3 has only one server response in the official handshake, this can sometimes cause the connection to hang for up to a few seconds before beginning to transmit/receive packets.

-* For this reason, it is sometimes considered good practice to disable Nagle’s algorithm during the TLS handshake.
+For this reason, it is usually considered good practice to disable Nagle’s algorithm during the TLS handshake.

 * To do this, use `setsockopt(int fd, int lvl, int optname, void *optval, socklen_t *oplen)`.
 Note that `fd` is the socket file descriptor you have successfully connected using; `lvl` should be set to `IPPROTO_TCP`; optname should be set to `TCP_NODELAY`; `optval` should be the addres of an int with value 1, cast to a char pointer; and oplen should be set to sizeof(int).
 The last two are mostly legacy use, from what I can tell.
-To demonstrate more clearly, use `int sockopt_flag = 1; setsockopt(clientfd, IPPROTO_TCP, TCP_NODELAY, (char *)&sockopt_flag, sizeof(int));`.
+Taken together, this looks like:

+    ```C
+    #include <sys/types.h>
+    #include <sys/socket.h>

+    int flag = 1;
+    setsosckopt(clientfd, IPPROTO_TCP, TCP_NODELAY,
+            (char*) &flag, sizeof(int));

+    ```

 * Presumably, you can re-enable Nagle’s Algorithm afterwards by using the same function, but with `~TCP_NODELAY` instead.
 I have not tested this though, so check before using.